Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The story of Vincent van Gogh in Provence

 Despite his planetary fame, Vincent van Gogh was not immediately predestined to be an artist.
-In fact, he came dangerously close to not becoming one.
+In fact, he came dangerously close to not becoming one at all.

-When he finally did start painting, he was a dismal failure – or at least that's how he saw himself.
-He couldn't, after all, even sell his paintings...
+When he finally did start painting, he was a dismal failure – or at least he thought so.
+He couldn't even sell his paintings...

-While Vincent van Gogh was in Provence, he wrote his brother voluminous letters, mostly to his brother Theo but also to other family members, Paul Gauguin, and a few others, in which he talked about his work and life in Provence.
-This illustrated book offsets excerpts of his letters with the paintings that go so well with them.
-Order from Amazon
+While Vincent van Gogh was in Provence, he wrote voluminous letters, mostly to his brother Theo but also to other family members, to Paul Gauguin, and a few others, in which he talked about his work and life in Provence.
+The Illustrated Provence Letters of Van Gogh offsets excerpts of his letters with the paintings that go so well with them.
+You can order it from Amazon.

 Vincent van Gogh – life before Provence